Codecademy/docs/PULL_REQUEST_TEMPLATE.md

-Please read this document in its entirety, including the Codecademy Contributor Agreement at the bottom and edit the portion above the line!
+Please read this document in its entirety, including the Codecademy Contributor Agreement at the bottom, and edit the portion above the line!

 ### Description